This medication is typically used to stimulate growth. It requires a few months to take effect.Find a Pharmacy

 - it may cause numbness and a decreased sensitivity to touch.

 Keep this product in the refrigerator and do not allow it to freeze.
-Once reconstituted, the product must be used within 28 days.
-Any unused portion should be discarded.
+After its first use, discard any unused portion after 28 days.

 A treatment with this medication requires regular monitoring by a doctor.
 Be sure to see your doctor for all regularly scheduled appointments.